ufo-kit/concert/docs/user/topics/shell.rst

         show      Show available sessions or details of a given *session* edit      Edit a session
         rm        Remove one or more sessions
-        fetch     Import an existing *session*
+        import    Import an existing *session*

 The tool is command-driven, that means you call it with a command as its first argument.
 To read command-specific help, use::